secretstartups/handbook/people-group/learning-and-development/gitlab-groundworks/edcast-user-docs/index.html.md

 When you first log into the EdCast platform, you'll arrive on the Discover page.
 This page will:

-- introduce you to trending topics on the platform and among other GitLab learners
+- Introduce you to trending topics on the platform and among other GitLab learners
-- provide quick access to your learning paths and assigned content
+- Provide quick access to your learning paths and assigned content
-- explore content channels to discover content you might be interested in
+- Explore content channels to discover content you might be interested in
-- highlight initiatives from the GitLab L&D team and other content creators
+- Highlight initiatives from the GitLab L&D team and other content creators

 ### Using the top navigation bar